1. Home

 Step 2: Solar Inverters Convert DC to AC

 Next up in our quest to answer “How does solar energy work?” is a lesson about inverters.
-Solar panels produce electricity in the form of direct current (DC), which means the electricity only flows in one direction.
+Solar panels produce electricity in the form of direct current (DC), which means the electricity flows in only one direction.
 However, your home appliances use alternating current (AC) electricity, which means the electricity flows in both directions.

 This means the solar electricity from your panels needs to be converted from DC to AC to make it usable in your home.
 To convert DC power to AC power, you need an inverter.